Isaac Lodge: Details

 Lodge was 33 years old, and a gunner in "Q" Battery, Royal Horse Artillery, British Army during the Second Boer War when the following deed took place for which he was awarded the VC:

 On 31 March 1900 at Sanna's Post (aka Korn Spruit), South Africa, "Q" and "U" batteries of the Royal Horse Artillery were ambushed with the loss of most of the baggage column and five guns of the leading battery.
-When the alarm was given, 'Q' Battery went into action 1150 yards from the spruit, until the order to retire was received, when Major Edmund John Phipps-Hornby (VC) commanding the battery ordered the guns and their limbers to be run back by hand to a safe place.
-This most exhausting operation was carried out by, among others, Gunner Lodge, Sergeant Charles Parker (VC) and Driver Horace Glassock VC.
+When the alarm was given, 'Q' Battery went into action 1150 yards from the spruit, until the order to retire was received, when Major Edmund Phipps-Hornby commanding the battery ordered the guns and their limbers to be run back by hand to a safe place.
+This most exhausting operation was carried out by, among others, Gunner Lodge, Sergeant Charles Parker and Driver Horace Glassock.
 When at last all but one of the guns and one limber had been moved to safety, the battery was reformed.
 The citation reads:

 Lodge was one of the two gunners or drivers elected as described above.

-Further information
+Further life

 He later achieved the rank of bombardier.
-He is buried at Hendon Park Cemetery in London, England in grave number 21820.
+After leaving the Army, he became a keeper in Hyde Park, London.
+He died at the age of 57 following a throat operation.
+He is buried at Hendon Park Cemetery in London, in grave number 21820.

 Lieutenant Francis Maxwell also earned the Victoria Cross in this action.